Mohamedabdelrzak1/DoctorEase/README.md

 ✅ Error Handling: Consistent error response models using a global error handling middleware.

 ✅ Modular Design: Easily extendable structure for adding more clinic management features.

+Future Enhancements
+Appointment reminders via email or SMS.

+Payment integration for online booking.

+Advanced admin dashboard for charts and analytics.

+User notifications and announcements.

+🤝 Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change or add.

+🛡️ License
+This project is licensed under the MIT License.